Rizato/MapTester/README.md

 # Map Tester

-This project started as an attempt to build a moba from the Wyvern client.
+This project started as an attempt to build a moba for the Wyvern client.
 Shortly after I started the original game creator announced the return of the real game.
 As a result, this project transitioned to a map tester, so that I could spend some time and get good at map development.